hellofresh/lentil/README.md

 ## Compiling

-This project uses a smart compiler built on `gulp`, if you're running into any trouble, most of the logic is in `alice/alice/public/lentil/Lentil.js`.
+This project uses a smart compiler built on `gulp`, if you're running into any trouble, most of the logic is in the lib folder of this project.
 This compiler will index all the tasks automatically.
 To see which tasks are found simply run:

 ```
 ./lentil.sh help